patelkrishn/laravel-package-Fast2SMS/README.md

 For Laravel 5.0 and above

 ## Introduction
 Integrate fast2sms in your laravel application easily with this package.
-This package uses official Paytm PHP SDK's.
+This package uses official Fast2Sms API's.

 ## License
 Fast2Sms Package open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)